2b-adrix/2b-adrix/README.md

 - coding experience.
 - 📱 Building Android apps with a focus on privacy and performance.
 - 🌱 Lifelong learner exploring cybersecurity and backend systems.
-- 🤝 Always open to collaboration, feedback, and fun challenges.
+- 🤝 Always open to collaboration, feedback, and fun challenges
 - 📫 Reach me at: [vadityamishra777@gmail.com](mailto:vadityamishra777@gmail.com)

 ---